edulinq/autograder-py/README.md

  - `-c web.noauth=true` -- Do not authenticate API requests.
  - `-c grader.nostore=true` -- Do not store the result of grading.

-### TA Tools

-This project also provides administrative tools for interacting with an autograding server.
-These tools typically require more permissions than a student has (so students can ignore this section).

-#### Fetch Grades for an Assignment

-TAs can fetch the grades for an assignment in TSV format using the `autograder.cli.fetch-grades` command.

 ### User Management